Wondering How to Change Hydrangea to the Color You Want? Here’s everything you need to know about doing it in the right way!

 - If you want to try this, you’ll need to go for very neutral soil, and achieving the right balance can take a lot of time.

-Fun Fact: In the process of accomplishing the purple color, the blooms might turn violet too.
-The shade might not be as drastic as you expect, but you will surely have a new color of flowers!
+Fun Fact: In accomplishing the purple color, the blooms might turn violet too.
+The shade might not be as drastic as you expect, but you will indeed have a new color of flowers!

 The best way to enjoy red blooms is to grow Ami Pasquier (Hydrangea macrophylla ‘Ami Pasquier’).
-To make sure that the plant continues to display flowers in a deep shade of red, do the following.
+To ensure that the plant continues to display flowers in a deep shade of red, do the following.

-- Keep the soil towards a more alkaline side in order to achieve the perfect red blooms.
+- Keep the soil on a more alkaline side to achieve the perfect red blooms.

 - Adding agricultural or dolomitic lime is the best way to do it.
-Sprinkle one small cup of it in the pot during spring and then again in fall and water well.
+Sprinkle one small cup of it in the pot during spring and then again in fall and water generously.

 - Repeat the process till you achieve a deep shade of red!

-Note: Avoid adding more than 3-4 nails in the pot as it can raise the pH of the soil, making the flowers less red or might even turn them blue!
+Note: Avoid adding more than 3-4 nails if growing hydrangea in a pot as it can raise the pH of the soil, making the flowers less red or might even turn them blue!